Eliastik/memes-soundbox/README.md

 ```

 ## Changelog

+* Version 1.1.5 (10/13/2025):
+  - Updated simple-sound-studio-lib and simple-sound-studio-components to version 2.3.2, providing bug fixes.
+  - Updated other dependencies.

 * Version 1.1.4 (04/05/2025):
    - Update to version 2.3.1 of simple-sound-studio-lib and simple-sound-studio-components: this fixes a bug with multiple sound playback when using the Edit voice feature ;